techyperry/Digispark-BadUSB/README.md

 # Digispark-BadUSB
 Basically Digispark is used in Arduino IDE for development.
-But there are many ways, we can use it as a Badusb OR we can ALSO say it "Cheap RUBBER DUCKY".I provided the link of SET-UP, PAYLOADS and DIGISPARK BUY LINK :)
+But, we can ALSO use it as a Badusb OR we can ALSO say it "Cheap RUBBER DUCKY".I provided the link of SET-UP, PAYLOADS and DIGISPARK BUY LINK :)

 <SCREENSHOT OF DIGISPARK>